spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 The Wasm [component model](https://component-model.bytecodealliance.org/) builds on these strengths to implement a broad-reaching architecture for building interoperable WebAssembly libraries, applications, and environments.
 Wasm components within a single sandboxed process are further isolated from each other and interop only through explicit interfaces.
 A visual analogy for this idea might look like a bento box (independent compartments sharing a box but not contents unless you decide to mix them).

-The component model shares architectural similarities with MCP’s [server design principles](https://modelcontextprotocol.io/specification/2025-06-18/architecture#design-principles):
+The component model shares architectural similarities with MCP’s [server design principles](https://modelcontextprotocol.io/specification/2025-06-18/architecture#design-principles), which are quoted below.

-> 1. Servers should be extremely easy to build
+1. Servers should be extremely easy to build
-> 2. Servers should be highly composable
+2. Servers should be highly composable
-> 3. Servers should not be able to read the whole conversation, nor “see into” other servers
+3. Servers should not be able to read the whole conversation, nor “see into” other servers
-> 4. Features can be added to servers and clients progressively
+4. Features can be added to servers and clients progressively

 Imagine mapping individual MCP features to Wasm components, which can be composed together to form a complete MCP server component.